GENERAL COMMENTARY article

 Yu, Z., Tan, E. L., Ni, D., Qin, J., Chen, S., Li, S., et al. (2018).
 A deep convolutional neural network-based framework for automatic fetal facial standard plane recognition.
 IEEE J. Biomed.
 Health Inform.
 22, 874–885. doi: 10.1109/JBHI.2017.2705031

 Keywords: facial recognition, deep learning, dynamic features, smiles, lip corners

-Edited by:Xunbing Shen, Department of Psychology, Jiangxi University of Traditional Chinese Medicine, China
+Edited by:Xunbing Shen, Jiangxi University of Traditional Chinese Medicine, China

 Reviewed by:Lynden K. Miles, University of Aberdeen, United Kingdom

-Copyright: © 2018 Li, Shi, Luo, Zhang and Fan.
+Copyright © 2018 Li, Shi, Zhang, Luo and Fan.
 This is an open-access article distributed under the terms of the Creative Commons Attribution License (CC BY).
 The use, distribution or reproduction in other forums is permitted, provided the original author(s) and the copyright owner(s) are credited and that the original publication in this journal is cited, in accordance with accepted academic practice.
 No use, distribution or reproduction is permitted which does not comply with these terms.